 - Provide scrutiny and challenge throughout the review process to ensure that recommendations produced are robust, holistic and achievable

-It is anticipated that the reference group will meet as a group on four to six occasions during the course of the review.
-The meetings will be held at key stages of the review in order to discuss, test and offer advice on methodology and Lord Bracadale’s developing thoughts in relation to the review’s recommendations.
+The reference group will meet as a group 6 times during the course of the review.
+The meetings werre held at key stages of the review in order to discuss, test and offer advice on methodology and Lord Bracadale’s developing thoughts in relation to the review’s recommendations.

-Lord Bracadale may also seek input by email or telephone on an ad hoc basis.
+Lord Bracadale also sought input by email or telephone on an ad hoc basis.

 Steve Allen served 30 years in the police service, retiring as a Deputy Chief Constable with Police Scotland in 2015.
 Prior to police reform he was the national lead for equality and diversity issues and pioneered the development and introduction of Critical Incident Training, which saw officers and community members learning alongside each other and understanding the power of different perspectives to shape appropriate and effective police responses.
 Steve was also responsible for the safety and security of the 2014 Commonwealth Games.
 As a Commander in the Metropolitan Police Steve had responsibility between 2003-2007 for the police response to hate crime across London and dealt with numerous race-related employment issues.
 As Commander of the City of Westminster in 2007 he continued to address a range of issues affecting minority communities in central London and to find opportunities for young people to make a contribution to policing.
 Between 2006 and 2009 Steve was the national lead for Honour Based Violence and Forced Marriage and was responsible for developing and launching the first UK wide national policing strategy on these issues.